secureCodeBox/secureCodeBox/documentation/docs/api/crds/scan-completion-hook.md

 sidebar_position: 6
 ---

-ScanCompletionHooks are Custom Resource Definitions (CRD's) used to define custom behavior which should be run after a scan has been completed.
+ScanCompletionHooks are Custom Resource Definitions (CRDs) used to define custom behavior that should be run after a scan has been completed.

 For more detailed explanations on how a new hook can be integrated, see the [hooks section](/docs/contributing/integrating-a-hook) in the contribution part of our docs.